 On the contrary, if a man in a rural area is given a job, he has a greater opportunity to accumulate capital Žeconomic..
 If he accumulates cap- ital, he can spend it by employing other poor people or buying their products, thereby alleviating poverty Žsocial..
 If poverty is alleviated, poor people will be less likely to cut down trees out of necessity.
-This will help preserve the soil Ženvironmental., and thereby sustain productivity Žeconomic., et cetera.
+This will help preserve the soil Ženvironmental., and thereby sustain productivity .et ceteraŽeconomic., elopment theory "Economic sustainability in de

-Only by 'integrating' and 'interlinking' economic, social and environmental 'sustainability' can negative synergies be arrested, positive synergies fostered, and real development encouraged.
-Economic, social, and environmental 'sustainability' form elements of a dynamic system.
+Only by 'integrating' and 'interlinking' economic, social and environmental 'sustainability' can negative synergies be arrested, development encouraged. real positive synergies fostered, and Economic, social, and environmental 'sustainability' form elements of a dynamic system.
 They cannot be pursued in isolation for 'sustainable development' to flourish.